Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Training and evaluation of NorMistral

 We trained the model on 250 billion tokens, which equates to 60\,000 steps of 1\,024 $\times$ 4\,096 tokens (number of samples $\times$ sequence length).
 We used the trapezoidal learning-rate schedule with a peak learning rate of $1\cdot10^{-4}$, 1\,000 warm-up steps and 10\,000 decay steps; this schedule allows for further pretraining of this model on more tokens in the future \citep{hagele2024scaling}.
 The optimization was performed using AdamW \citep{loshchilov2018decoupled}, with $\beta_1=0.9$, $\beta_2=0.95$, $\epsilon=10^{-8}$, and weight decay of $0.1$.
 No dropout was applied.

-The computations were conducted on 256 AMD MI250X GPUs and took 8.5 days in total.
+The computations were conducted on 256 AMD MI250X GPUs and used 55\,000 GPU hours in total -- which equals to 8.5 days of runtime on the distributed setup.
 The model was trained with a reduced \texttt{bfloat16} precision and the parameters were sharded with model parallelism -- pipeline parallelism of 2, tensor parallelism of 2, and a zero-redundancy optimizer \citep{shoeybi2020megatronlmtrainingmultibillionparameter, 10.1145/3394486.3406703, 10.5555/3433701.3433727}.
-The overall theoretical computation cost of the training was $1.7\cdot10^{22}$ FLOP/s, with an average of 38\% model FLOP/s utilization (MFU) on the actual hardware.
+The overall theoretical computation cost of the training was $1.7\cdot10^{22}$ FLOPs, with an average of 38\% model FLOP/s utilization (MFU) on the actual hardware.